Prowlarr/Indexers/README.md

   - All new Indexers using APIs shall be in v3 as of 2021-10-21
     - Indexers utiizing CategoryDescr or any v4 features MUST be in v4
 - V4 Indexers
-  - Prowlarr Cardigann v4 includes support for Newznab Indexers (Usenet)
+  - Prowlarr Cardigann v4 includes several changes such as
-  - Better SearchBlock and DownloadBlock header support and use
-  - Cardigann v4 additionally includes the following changes:
-    -  Search Caps and Release Response
     - TMDBId
     - Genre
     - TraktID
     - CategoryDescr
-    - Protocol
-    - ignoreblankinputs (defined as SupportsEmptyInputs)
-    - allowdownloadredirect (defined as SupportsRedirect)
-    - SearchBlock Error
-    - DownloadBlock Error
+- V5 Indexers
+  - Prowlarr Cardigann v5 includds several changes such as
+    - Allow JSON Filters

 ## Depreciated Versions